 Ingredients

-Ingredients for Ritz Cracker Toffee: Ritz crackers, chocolate, butter, sprinkles, brown sugar.
+Ingredients for recipe: Ritz crackers, chocolate, butter, sprinkles, brown sugar.

 Skip to the bottom and find the complete ingredient list and recipe.